DCMLab/mozart_piano_sonatas/README.md

   * Otherwise, they represent intervals (stacks of fifths) over the chord's *local* tonic.
   * Or you can have all chord tones represent absolute pitches, based on the global key.
 In that case they display intervals (stacks of fifths) over the tone C = `0`, making G = `1`, F = `-1` etc.

 All options can be combined with the above-mentioned functionality for data joining.
-The thickest data representation would be yielded using `python mozart_loader.py NHCEjp`.
+The thickest data representation would be yielded using `python mozart_loader.py NHCEpj`.
 Except if you add:

 ### Repetitions

 By default, all data is being returned as though playing every section only once, i.e. without first endings (without *prima volta*).
 Instead, you may choose the 'unfolded' version that duplicates notes and labels depending on the piece's repeat structure.
 Simply add `-u` to the parameters.
 This puts first and second endings in their correct positions, thus creating correct transitions and event counts that are closer to what is actually being performed.

+### Transposing everything to C

+The option `-A` lets you rebase all pitches on C which corresponds to a transposition of every piece to C major or C minor.
+It is a special case of the (maximal) parameter combination `-CHNEpj`: The result is a DataFrame that represents the note list of all pieces merged with cadence labels and fully expanded chord labels which both have been propagated over the note lists.
+The difference is that all global keys are changed to `C` or `c` with the columns `tpc` (tonal pitch class) and `midi` transposed accordingly.
+The chord tones correspond to the representation of parameter `-g` but without transposing the chord labels (unless you add `-g`).

 ## How to correctly load the TSV files into pandas